Reflecting Upon Irreducible Mind

 post)

-"affects" (or seems to) consciousness.
-As to consciousness affecting matter
+somehow, "affects" (or seems to) consciousness.
+As to consciousness

-Such idea is the most plausible, even if we can't explain "exactly" how
+brain.
+Such idea is the most plausible, even if we can't explain "exactly"

-such trasmission is actually produced.
-(This conclusion is neutral regarding
+how such trasmission is actually produced.
+(This conclusion is neutral

-the actual nature of consciousness, its origins, its connection with God
+regarding the actual nature of consciousness, its origins, its connection

-I only have feeble guesses.
-So, they are all questions that I would like
+them, I only have feeble guesses.
+So, they are all questions that I

-to have seen more deeply discussed in the book, and as a matter of fact
+would like to have seen more deeply discussed in the book, and as a matter

 level.
 Further, the discussion of these questions would not necessarily

-out to deeper problems and interesting questions.
-My point is that, in
+point out to deeper problems and interesting questions.
+My point is

-my opinion, Julio has been uncharitable with the authors' treatment of
+that, in my opinion, Julio has been uncharitable with the authors' treatment

-these questions.
-Nobody has definite responses to such problems, and
+of these questions.
+Nobody has definite responses to such problems,

 and tentative.

-the authors.
-In this specific instance above, what I would like to have
+with the authors.
+In this specific instance above, what I would like

 issue.
 That is, not necessarily more answers, but rather more questions.